GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-A year spent in artificial intelligence is enough to make one believe in God.
+Artificial intelligence is the science of making machines do things that would require intelligence if done by men.

-~ Alan Perlis
+~ Marvin Minsky
 <pre>

 </pre>